 John Shutt has reformulated the foundations of LISP/Scheme [1].
 Observing that Lambda is a primitive applicative constructor, he proposes Vau as a primitve operative constructor instead.
 This changes our focus from implicit evaluation to explicit evaluation.
 Applicatives evaluate their operands before evaluating the combination.
 Operatives act directly on their (unevaluated) operands, possibly evaluating them selectively. [...]

 Happy New Year and welcome to 2011.
-With the coming of the new year, I’m happy to announce the availability of a simulator/debugger environment for Humus, currently hosted at http://dalnefre.com/humus/sim/humus.html Please note that this is a simulator of the Humus language written in JavaScript, so it runs very slowly.
-It is intended to allow experimentation [...]
+With the coming of the new year, I’m happy to announce the availability of a simulator/debugger environment for Humus, (Note: the 2011 version has been archived).
+Please note that this is a simulator of the Humus language written in JavaScript, so it runs very slowly.
+It is intended […]

 In part 7 of our series implementing programming language constructs with actors, we implement parallel execution of block statements.
 Parallel execution motivates the use of single-assignment data-flow variables.
 We also introduce transactions and exception handling.
 The only extension required to our grammar from part 6 is the inclusion of a THROW statement: stmt ::= ‘LET’ [...]